Concurrent Suboxone and Alcohol Abuse

 - Blacking out.

 In extreme cases such as overdose, there is an increased risk of alcohol poisoning, coma and death (Dart et al., 2015).
-If an individual is suspected to have overdosed on Suboxone or are showing symptoms like those listed above, then it is imperative that they are transported to a hospital immediately.
+If an individual is suspected to have overdosed on Suboxone or is showing symptoms like those listed above, then it is imperative that they are transported to a hospital immediately.
 Untreated reactions between Suboxone and significant quantities of alcohol can be fatal.
 Learn more about alcohol overdose.

 Treatment for Co-Occurring Alcohol and Suboxone Addiction